7 Free book writing apps to help you be more creative and productive

 Most tools can highlight common grammar and spelling mistakes and offer quick and easy corrections to help improve your writing.

 There are a lot of free and premium grammar checking writing tools available online, and most can offer you basic help.

-But to get really useful, in-depth analysis of your grammar and writing style, you will need to consider using an editing tool that is designed especially for authors.
+But you want to get useful, in-depth analysis of your grammar and writing style.
+For this, you will need to think about using an editing tool that is designed especially for authors.

 ProWritingAid is one of the best choices for authors.
 It is an online writing tool that can analyse very long documents in depth.
 ProWritingAid is also the only grammar checker that is compatible with Scrivener.

 The free version has plenty to offer you.

 But the very reasonably priced premium version allows you to dig much deeper into your writing.
 You can check many different elements in your writing.
 You get a host of reports, writing tips, analytics and suggestions on how you can improve your manuscript.

 Do you have more than a couple of books and ebooks published on Amazon?
 This tool might be for you.